PurdueElectricRacing/PERterpreter/README.md

 `serial-tx`
   - writes the value specified to the global serial device location
+  - can be of any variable for (byte-array, string, literal int, etc)

 `serial-rx`
   - reads from the global serial device and stores the response in the static response variable.
-Additionally will log to stdout / file output
+Additionally will log to stdout / file output if -v switch is specified

 `set-timeout`
   - specifies that the current execution should not run for more than the specified milliseconds.
 Will fail the test if the timeout is reached.

 - RETVAL will be a reserved keyword for the global static result variable
-- the interpreter will be invokable by the GUI and from the command line (an additional command line executable will be compiled)

 - It is not advised to make a routine call in the middle of test execution if the RETVAL is required for later usage, as this may cause overwriting of the value